Our top picks for gifts every Italian food lover will appreciate

 gifts italian food lovers chestnut flour

-Add a couple of spoons to the pancake batter and you'll get amazingly delicious treat.
-We love to use them for making cookies and castagnaccio, a treat typical for Tuscany.
+Just a couple of spoonfuls added to pancake batter will turn it into a truly delicious treat.
+We especially love using it for cookies and castagnaccio, a traditional Tuscan dessert.